brianpgerson/callie/README.md

 3. Make changes to code
 4. Setup a [development app](https://api.slack.com/apps?new_app=1) on Slack to test
-4. Add the following environment variables to [heroku](https://dashboard.heroku.com/)
+4. Add the following environment variables to [heroku](https://dashboard.heroku.com/) CALLIE - The username for the app
+PROD_DB - `heroku config:get MONGODB_URI`
+SLACK_CLIENT - from Slack
+SLACK_SECRET - from Slack
+SLACK_VERIFICATION_TOKEN - from Slack
 5. Push to your heroku test app and test
 ```
 git push heroku